 It has been shown in \cite[Prop.
 22]{CKL} that for irreducible graded $\pi$ and under the assumption of finite statistical dimension on $\pi_+$, we have, up to unitary equivalence, the two possibilities

 so, $\rme^{\rmi 4\pi L_0^\pi}$ is a scalar, because, $\pi_+$ being irreducible, $\rme^{\rmi 2\pi L_0^{\pi_+}}$ is a scalar.

 Here `` $+$ " will correspond to $(R)$ in the following theorem, `` $-$ " to $(NS)$.
 Thus every irreducible general soliton of finite statistical dimension factorizes through a representation of a net over $\S^{(2)}$.
-Since the statistical dimension in general may be infinite we shall assume this factorization property from the beginning in the definition of Neveu-Scharz and Ramond representations of a graded-local conformal net, \cf Theorem \ref{th:CFT-R-NS} here below.
+Since the statistical dimension in general may be infinite we shall assume this factorization property from the beginning in the definition of Neveu-Schwarz and Ramond representations of a graded-local conformal net, \cf Theorem \ref{th:CFT-R-NS} here below.

-\begin{lemma} If a $G$-covariant soliton $\pi$ on a graded-local conformal net $\A$ is such that $\rme^{2\pi\rmi L_0^\pi}$ is either the identity operator or implements the grading, then $\pi_{|\A^\gamma}$ is a DHR representation, \ie $\pi$ is a $G$-covariant \emph{general} soliton of $\A$. \end{lemma}
+\begin{lemma} If a $G$-covariant soliton $\pi$ on a graded-local conformal net $\A$ is such that $\rme^{2\pi\rmi L_0^\pi}$ is either a scalar or implements the grading, then $\pi_{|\A^\gamma}$ is a DHR representation, \ie $\pi$ is a $G$-covariant \emph{general} soliton of $\A$. \end{lemma}